mystery2mastery/kernelmode_edr/README.md

 - [ ] Detect direct syscalls
 - [ ] Detect indirect syscalls
 - [ ] Detect call stack spoofing
+- [ ] A logging utility (As of now logged events can be seen through DebugView tool)
 - [ ] a lot more ....